National Library of Israel: National Library legal status (2007)

 In 2007 the library was officially recognized as The National Library of the State of Israel after the passage of the National Library Law.
 The law, which came into effect on 23 July 2008, changed the library's name to "National Library of Israel" and turned it temporarily to a subsidiary company of the University, later to become a fully independent community interest company, jointly owned by the Government of Israel (50%), the Hebrew University (25%) and other organizations.

 New building

 In 2014, the project for a new home of the Library in Jerusalem was unveiled.
 The 45,000 square meters building was designed by the Basel-based architecture firm Herzog & de Meuron.
 The cornerstone laying ceremony took place in 2016.
 The completion date was postponed a number of times and the old library building at Givat Ram continued to be used till September 2023.
 The grand opening events planned for the week of 22 October were cancelled due to the October 7 attacks and the ensuing Gaza war.
-Ad a result, the new building opened its doors to the public on 29 October 2023, with service and capacity being subject to war-related limitations.
+As a result, the new building opened its doors to the public on 29 October 2023, with service and capacity being subject to war-related limitations.